nimisha-g007/My-projects-/README.md

 ✅ Displays product list and quantities
 ✅ Easily find products using name or ID
-✅ Stores product and billing records securely in SQL database ✅ Structured storage of inventory and sales data
+✅ Stores product and billing records securely in SQL database

 ✅ Simple menu-driven interface
 ✅ Fully console-based (no external modules required)

 ---